We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

 You can even use the affidavit, temporarily, for any similar purposes, while the processes of correcting the names are ongoing.

-Recommended: How to Fill Surname, First Name, Last Name, and Middle Name
+Recommended: How to Fill in Surname, First Name, Last Name, and Middle Name

 2. Errors on Primary School Certificates or Testimonials